Mindful (song): Music and lyrics

 "Mindful" is a one-minute, 55-second uptempo song with an instrumental featuring hand claps and a guitar.
+Alex Macpherson for Brooklyn Magazine described the production as "ridiculous guitar squiggles".
 Critics associated various elements of the single with funk.
 Michelle raps throughout the song, which she had previously done on her 2012 mixtape 0 Fucks Given and a remix of Yo Gotti's 2015 single "Down in the DM".
 Reviewing More Issues Than Vogue for The Philadelphia Inquirer, Bill Chenevert classified all its tracks, including "Mindful", as "full-on urban R&B and hip-hop".

-Throughout "Mindful", Michelle warns critics and "hoes" to be "mindful" around her.
+Throughout "Mindful", Michelle warns critics and "hoes" to be "mindful" around her, trash talks them, and tells them to stay away from her.
 The Guardians Ben Beaumont-Thomas interpreted the song's opening line "Who the fuck told you hoes to open up" as establishing the album's tone, which he said had "a fair bit of sass" and was "low on bland aggro".
-Michelle directs the song toward "all kinds of hos" while comparing herself to Uma Thurman in the films Kill Bill: Volume 1 (2003) and Kill Bill: Volume 2 (2004).
+Michelle directs the song toward "all kinds of hos" while comparing herself to Uma Thurman from the films Kill Bill: Volume 1 (2003) and Kill Bill: Volume 2 (2004).
 Michael Cragg, also writing for The Guardian, singled out the lyric "I'm coming straight from the gut" as one of her warnings.
-In an article for Rap-Up, a contributor noted that the song had an "in-your-face" approach with its lyrics.
+In an article for Rap-Up, Andres noted that the song had an "in-your-face" approach with its lyrics, and a writer for Vibe referring to Michelle's rapping style as "fiery".

-Some critics have compared the single with Michelle’s other songs and albums.
+Some critics have compared the single with Michelle's other songs and albums.
 In a 2016 interview with the St. Louis Post-Dispatch, Michelle said "Mindful" and "Rich" were some of the few instances she has done "fun songs", and described More Issues Than Vogue as having "a lot of light songs".
 Kevin C. Johnson, a writer for the newspaper, characterized the album as a "more carefree effort" for Michelle, noting it was "not as heavy as what she's used to delivering".
 In a review for Cape Argus, Helen Herimbi cited the song, as well as "Nightstand" and "Rich", as examples of how Michelle was "not trying to be a pretty R&B diva".